boshd/boshd/posts/optimization.md

 $\epsilon g^Tg$ is the expected imporvement due to the function's slope, and
 $\frac{1}{2} \epsilon^2 g^THg$ is the correction to account for the function's curvature.

-Note that when $\frac{1}{2} \epsilon^2 g^THg$ is large enough, the algorithm can diverge very quickly.
+Note that when $\frac{1}{2} \epsilon^2 g^THg$ is large enough, the algorithm can diverge.
 On the other hand, if our approximation is sufficiently accurate, we converge very quickly.

 Finally, the different terms in the Taylor approximation are just tools to help us adjust to the different properties of the landsacape.
 If the last term is positive, the optimal step that effectively decreases the Taylor approximation yields:

 $$
 \epsilon^* = \frac{g^Tg}{g^THg}